yourskc/rpi_camera/README.md

 # rpi_camera

-    A python3 script file for Raspberry Pi video streaming

 ## 1. Purpose

-	A python3 script running on Raspberry Pi to be a video streaming server, automatically recording or controlled with button and led.
+	Python3 scripts running on Raspberry Pi to be a video streaming server, automatically recording or controlled with button and led.

 ## 2. Prepare the camera